earthdaily/analytic-processor-template/README.md

  - `description` : "A short description of the project.",
  - `python_interpreter` : ["python3", "python"]

+### Linking your repo to github

+Using cookiecutter creates the folders locally, but you may want to version control it.
+Here are the steps :

+ - Create a new repository, without adding any source to it (.gitignore and README.md files will be created by cookiecutter)
+ - go to the created project folder, and run:
+   - `git init`
+   - `git add *`
+   - `git commit -m "first commit"`
+   - (modify first) `git remote add origin <yourorganisationgit>/<repo>.git`
+   - `git push -u origin main`

 <!-- PROJECT ORGANIZATION -->
 ## Project Organization
       {{ cookiecutter.project_repo }}